phpnerd/CoHLA/README.md

 * **libs** contains the C++ libraries that have been developed for use with [OpenRTI](https://sourceforge.net/projects/openrti/).
 CoHLA generates code for use with these libraries.

 ## Installation
-When the sources will be available, the CoHLA DSL project can be imported by creating a new Xtext project having the name ```nl.ru.ws.cohla``` with extension "cohla,hla".
+When the sources will be available, the CoHLA DSL project can be imported by creating a new Xtext project having the name ```nl.ru.ws.cohla``` with extension "cohla".

 Until then, the CoHLA extension for Eclipse can be installed by adding the repository as software source to Eclipse.
-The repository location is [https://files.thomasnagele.nl/rmc/plugin/](https://files.thomasnagele.nl/rmc/plugin/).
+The repository location is [https://files.thomasnagele.nl/cohla/plugin/](https://files.thomasnagele.nl/cohla/plugin/).
 After having added this repository, the latest version of CoHLA can be installed from it.

 To actually run the project, the OpenRTI-libraries located in the *libs* folder should be installed.